prio-data/views_pipeline/documentation/ADRs/005_model_definition_and_structure.md

 ## Rationale
 The rationale behind this decision is to maintain architectural integrity and promote consistency across the VIEWS pipeline.
 By clearly defining what constitutes a model and standardizing the structure and required scripts, the project can ensure that all models are comprehensible, reproducible, and maintainable.

-### Overview
-This decision establishes a standardized definition and structure for models in the VIEWS pipeline, including the necessary scripts and artifacts for forecasting and experimentation.

 ### Considerations
 - Potential risks include the initial effort required to restructure existing models.